SSbit01/Voting-App/README.md

 # Voting App

-This is a [Next.js](https://nextjs.org) platform created by [SSbit01](https://github.com/SSbit01) where users can create polls and everyone can vote on them.
+This is a [Next.js](https://nextjs.org) platform created by [SSbit01](https://github.com/SSbit01) where users can create polls and everyone can vote in them.

 ---